sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A LaTeX package for fancy cross-referencing
+Short desc    : A LaTeX package for fancy cross-referencing
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : Provides fancy cross-referencing support, based on the
+Descript     : Provides fancy cross-referencing support, based on the
              : package's reference commands (\fref and \Fref) that recognise
              : what sort of object is being referenced.
 So, for example, the
              : label for a \section would be expected to be of the form